Who are we?

 Andrew studied Youth and Community Work at the University of Sunderland

-Esther Horner-Aird has over 14 years of youth work experience, specialising in youth participation and accreditation and working with looked after young people and young offenders.
+Esther Horner-Aird has many years of youth work experience, specialising in youth participation and accreditation and working with looked after young people and young offenders.
 Esther has worked in front line delivery for many years, progressing through her career into operational management and senior strategic management.
 Currently Esther is a Director for Kinetic Youth Ltd, a not for profit social enterprise that delivers youth services nationally within the Youth Justice Sector.
 Esther leads from the front and is a passionate youth worker who pledges to stand up for colleagues and young people in the present difficult time we all face.
 She looks forward to designing and developing the Institute for Youth Work alongside her fellow colleagues, aiming to help build an organisation that influences national policy and local agendas.